dezugin/dezugin/README.md

 # Hi there

-My name is hugo, and i'm a data analyst intern at 3778, a brazilian healthtech poised to change healthcare in brazil.
+My name is hugo, and i'm formerly a data analyst intern at 3778, a brazilian healthtech poised to change healthcare in brazil.
 I'm a student at Pontificia Universidade Católica de Minas gerais, the largest university in latin america, with a good reputation in the local industry and an exceptional record in terms of attendance by people of various backgrounds.
 I have a background in law and international relations, as well as done some work in community outreach.
-I love learning new things and am currently studying data engineering!
+I love learning new things and am currently pivoting to data engineering!

 :student: Courses i've taken